On the acceleration of cosmic rays at the post-adiabatic shocks of supernova remnants: CR acceleration at a post-adiabatic shock

 Now, this framework requires that particles may eventually flow away in the downstream flow; otherwise we will have a runaway situation, in which no particle can escape, but they all are accelerated `forever'.
 Where is the trick?
 The standard model of diffusive particles acceleration assumes steady-state conditions; while a situation with a negative $u_2$ and a shock strong enough to efficiently accelerate particles cannot continue forever, otherwise we end up with an infinite density in the vicinity of the shock and infinite energy in the accelerated particles.

 Let us consider a strong non-relativistic shock discontinuity.
 In units of the shock speed, the immediate downstream velocity after the shock will be $u_2(\hbox{\rm immediate})=u_1/\sigma$ with the compression factor $\sigma=4$.
-Let us then assume a downstream velocity profile in which, at a given time, the downstream velocities turn negative from the distance $x_A$ to the distance $x_B$ from the shock.
+Let us then assume a downstream velocity profile in which, at a given time, the downstream velocities turn negative from the distance $x\rs{A}$ to the distance $x\rs{B}$ from the shock.
+We recall that, in the shock frame, the shock is at $x=0$, $x\rs{A}$ and $x\rs{B}$ are positive and $x\rs{A}<x\rs{B}$ (Fig.~\ref{postad:fig-sxema}).
+The diffusion length $x\rs{p2}$ could be less than $x\rs{A}$, in between these two coordinates, or larger than $x\rs{B}$, depending on momentum.

 For the particles, as soon as their diffusion length $x\rs{p}<x\rs{A}$, essentially nothing changes from the common picture of acceleration because during their acceleration, they do not notice a velocity inversion further on.
 In particular, only a fraction of particles can return to the shock against the flow, specifically those with an $x$-component of their velocity $w$ at a given point $x$ satisfying $w_x < -u_2(x)$.
 Instead, particles in the region of the negative $u_2$ will be easily directed toward the shock by the flow.
-Only particles with $w_x > -u_2(x)$ can escape this region.
+Only particles with $w_x > -u_2(x)$ can escape this region toward the far downstream.

-The idea is that, when the accelerated particles gain the momentum $p_A$ corresponding to $x\rs{p}=x\rs{A}$, they would remain trapped between the shock and the region with negative $u$, until they reach the value $p_B$ relevant to $x\rs{p}=x\rs{B}$ that allows them to escape downstream or otherwise, if the hydrodynamic evolution proceeded faster than the acceleration process, until the region of negative $u$ eventually disappears.
+The idea is that, when the accelerated particles gain the momentum $p_A$ corresponding to the diffusion length $x\rs{p}=x\rs{A}$, they would remain trapped between the shock and the region with negative $u$, until they reach the value $p_B$ relevant to $x\rs{p}=x\rs{B}$ that allows them to be advected downstream or otherwise, if the hydrodynamic evolution proceeded faster than the acceleration process, until the region of negative $u$ eventually disappears.
 Since generally $x_B$ is a non-negligible fraction of the SNR radius (Fig.~\ref{postad:fig-xab}), this means that particles, if trapped long enough, could be accelerated up to very high energies.